openziti/ziti-doc/docfx_project/index.md

 </div>
 <hr/>
 <h1>Not Ready to Go Fully App-Embedded?</h1>

-<p>That's ok - Zero Trust adoption is a journey!
-Get started with a couple of very simple examples which will get you
-familiar with the technology overall.
-These samples will leverage one of the tunneling apps.</p>
+That's ok - Zero Trust adoption is a journey!
+Get started with a couple of very simple examples which will get you familiar with the technology overall.
+These samples will leverage one of the [tunneling apps](~/ziti/clients/which-client.md#tunnelers).

 <div class="col-lg-12">
     <div class="centerrow">
     <button class="btn sdk-buttons color-4h">